InnerSourceCommons/InnerSourceLearningPath/introduction/outline.md

 * Guardrails for the minimum viable attributes of InnerSource:
     * Voluntary Code Contribution
     * Prioritized Mentorship
-* Interest and anticipation for viewers to watch the remaining learning path segements
+* Interest and anticipation for viewers to watch the remaining learning path segments

 # Audience